pedrojunqueira/da-100/README.md

 	- AVERAGEX
 	- MINX
 	- MAXX
 	- It takes a table as an argument and an expression.
-It creates a row context for the expression which then is evaluated row by row and then aggregated.
+It creates a row context for the expression which  is evaluated row by row and then the result of the expression of each row is aggregated.
-	- Example `SUMX(Sales, Sales[Quantity] * Sales[UnitPrice] )` Will calculated quantity times price row by row in the Sales table and sum all rows into a scalar value.
+	- Example `SUMX(Sales, Sales[Quantity] * Sales[UnitPrice] )` Will calculated quantity times price row by row in the Sales table and sum all row results into a total value.

 - Replace numeric columns with measures
 	- A calculated column should be used sparingly as it increase the storage usage and is calculated every time data is loaded.
 	- Calculated columns are materialized in the .pbix Power BI file extension, meaning that each time you add a calculated column, you are increasing the size of the overall file.
 Having too many calculated columns will slow performance and will cause you to reach the maximum Power BI data size sooner
 	- Calculated columns are useful, but you are required to operate row by row
-	- If the calculated column is numeric and the aim is to use it for aggregation it is preferable to use a iterator function and achieve the same result with a measure rather than a column
+	- If the calculated column is numeric and the aim is to use it for aggregation os an implicit measure it is preferable to use a iterator function and achieve the same result with a measure rather than a column

 - Use basic statistical functions to enhance data
 	- There are several built in [statistical functions](https://docs.microsoft.com/en-us/dax/statistical-functions-dax) in DAX to analyse data

 - Calculate to Manipulate Filters
 	- [Learning](https://docs.microsoft.com/en-gb/learn/modules/dax-power-bi-modify-filter/)
-	- Understand context
+	- Understand filter context
-		- When a measure is created if calculates the result based on the context it is evaluated.
+		- When a measure is created it calculates the result based on the filter context it is evaluated.
-		- Power BI is dynamic and depending on the filter although the calculation is the same the result will be different.
+		- Power BI reporting is dynamic and depending on the filter context the result of a calculation is different although the formula is the same.
-	- The Calculate function is "THE" function in DAX because it is the one that allow you to manipulate the context that is been evaluated, giving lots of flexibility to achieve the calculation of advanced and customized measure to complex scenarios.
+	- The `CALCULATE` function is "THE" function in DAX because it is the one that allow you to manipulate the context that is been evaluated, giving lots of flexibility to achieve the calculation of advanced and customized measure to complex scenarios.
 	- For example the measure
 	`Sales = Sum(Sales[amount])` will return total sales if no filter applied.
-	- If a year filter is applied the measure will recalculate based on the context.
+	- If a year filter is applied the measure will recalculate based on the context, having a different value for each year
 	- However the formula `Sales 2015 = Calculate(Sales, Date[Year] = '2015')` will always return the sales only for year 2015 no matter what filter you apply because calculate override the filter context.
 	- Calculate is a very powerful and the understanding can be difficult but the way calculate words is.
-	`Calculate(<Expression>, <filter1>, <filtern>)`
+		`CALCULATE(<Expression>, <filter1>, <filtern>)`
 		- It start with an expression then filters are applied to indicate the context the expression is evaluated.
 The filter are tables that calculate evaluate the expressions.

 - Semi Additive Measures
 	- [Learning](https://docs.microsoft.com/en-gb/learn/modules/create-measures-dax-power-bi/5-semi-additive-measures)
 	- In occasions the behavior you want having a sum does not help.
-	- One example is when you are trying to calculate an account balance by a period of time.
+	- One example is when you are trying to `CALCULATE` an account balance by a period of time.
 It would be incorrect to sum a balance month over month
-	- In this scenario you can use calculate and to manipulate the filter using another function `LASTDATE` to pick only the last date of the context.
+	- In this scenario you can use `CALCULATE` and to manipulate the filter using another function `LASTDATE` to pick only the last date of the context.
 	```
 	Last Inventory Count =
 	CALCULATE (